-Members of the Arctic Council: Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States.
-In addition, six organizations representing Arctic indigenous peoples have status as Permanent Participants.
-The category of Permanent Participant was created to provide for active participation and full consultation with the Arctic indigenous peoples within the Council.
-The work of the Council is primarily carried out in six Working Groups.
+Members of the Arctic Council are: Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States.
+In addition, six organizations representing Arctic Indigenous peoples have status as Permanent Participants.
+The category of Permanent Participant was created to provide for active participation and full consultation with the Arctic Indigenous peoples within the Council.
+The work of the Council is primarily carried out in the six Working Groups.
 Vice-president Research Arja Rautio is the Finnish nominated member of two health groups (AHHEG, HHAG) under Sustainable Development Working Group and Arctic Monitoring and Assessment Working Group.

-The Arctic Monitoring and Assessment Programme (AMAP) monitors the Arctic environment, ecosystems and human populations, and provides scientific advice to support governments as they tackle pollution and adverse effects of climate change.
-AMAP's work is directed by the Ministers of the Arctic Council and their Senior Arctic Officials, who have requested AMAP to also support international processes that work to reduce the global threats from contaminants and climate change.
-These include the UN Framework Convention on Climate Change, UNEP's Stockholm Convention on Persistent Organic Pollutants and Minimata Convention on mercury, and the United Nation's Economic Commission for Europe (UN ECE) Convention on Long-range Transboundary Air Pollution.
+The Arctic Monitoring and Assessment Programme (AMAP) monitors the Arctic environment, ecosystems and human populations, and provides scientific advice to support governments as they tackle pollution and the adverse effects of climate change.
+AMAP's work is directed by the Ministers of the Arctic Council and their Senior Arctic Officials, who have requested AMAP also support the international processes that work to reduce global threats from contaminants and climate change.
+This includes the UN Framework Convention on Climate Change, the UNEP's Stockholm Convention on Persistent Organic Pollutants and Minimata Convention on mercury, and the United Nation's Economic Commission for Europe (UN ECE) Convention on Long-range Transboundary Air Pollution.